MeganTM/python-resources/README.md

 # python-help

-Helpful scripts for Python plotting with Matplotlib
+Python resources for plotting

+Contact Megan with questions.